To Create Better Company OKRs, Follow Jeff Bezos’ Advice

 Many organizations adopt OKR because they want shorter and more frequent goal cycles.
 But companies often discover that using only quarterly OKRs can cause teams to miss the big picture and focus solely on what they can accomplish in three months.

-What is the best approach when creating the strategic OKRs for your company?
+What is the best approach when creating annual, company-level OKRs?

 Follow the advice of Jeff Bezos, Amazon’s Founder.
 Focus on what won’t change:

 I very frequently get the question: “What’s going to change in the next 10 years?”
 And that is a very interesting question; it’s a very common one.
 I almost never get the question: “What’s not going to change in the next 10 years?”
 And I submit to you that that second question is actually the more important of the two — because you can build a business strategy around the things that are stable in time. … [I]n our retail business, we know that customers want low prices, and I know that’s going to be true 10 years from now.
 They want fast delivery; they want vast selection.

 It’s impossible to imagine a future 10 years from now where a customer comes up and says, “Jeff, I love Amazon; I just wish the prices were a little higher.”
 “I love Amazon; I just wish you’d deliver a little more slowly.”
 Impossible.

 When you have something that you know is true, even over the long term, you can afford to put a lot of energy into it.